addrummond/imask/README.markdown

-A rather silly node.js script that masks an IMAP server behind a simple POP3 server.
+Node.js program that masks an IMAP server behind a simple POP3 server.

 Requires the `seq` and `imap` modules.
 I recommend the latest git version of the `imap` module, since it has some bugfixes which are not yet in